Ryan Holiday: Life Is Too Short to Be a Bootlicker

 part of being at war with the fool within and without us is to manage that and use Trump as an example.
 I want to talk about Trump first, and then I want to talk about all of us.

-So talk about the example you use for Trump and the information diet.
-Have you ever heard those reports of like Kennedy's, all the drugs Kennedy was on when he was on?
+So talk about the example you used for Trump in the information diet.
+Have you ever heard those reports of like Kennedy's, all the drugs Kennedy was on?
+Yeah.

 And then one of his doctors finds out and he goes, you know, no one with their finger on the button should be taking anything like that.